Funding opportunities provided by the WWU Graduate Centre

 2. Short-term PhD stipends (Sybille-Hahne Foundation, PhDs)

-After the first successful call in October 2015, the WWU Münster again offers short-term PhD scholarships (Matching Funds) for WWU's doctoral students.
+After the first successful calls, the WWU Münster again offers short-term PhD scholarships (Matching Funds) for WWU's doctoral students.
 Funds for the scholarships are provided by the Sybille-Hahne Foundation.
 The scholarships amount to 600 € per month and can be granted for a maximum period of four months.
 These scholarships are intended to fill financial gaps at any stage of the PhD.
 You may download the application forms here: